TileDB-Inc/TileDB-CF-Py/SPECIFICATION.md

 * NetCDF variables to TileDB attributes;
 * NetCDF attributes to TileDB array metadata.

 The conversion from NetCDF to TileDB is one-to-many.
+For example, NetCDF variables that share the same NetCDF dimensions can be split into multiple TileDB arrays or be combined into a single TileDB array.
 This is to allow flexibility when picking an appropriate TileDB layout that will still be able to interface with tooling that uses the NetCDF data model.
-For example, NetCDF variables that share the same NetCDF dimensions can be split into multiple TileDB arrays or combined into a single TileDB array.

 ### Direct Conversion of a NetCDF File to TileDB